Skip to main content

 • Gently put cool compresses on the eye.

-• If your doctor suggests it, give acetaminophen or ibuprofen to relieve discomfort (check label instructions for the correct dose).
+• If your doctor suggests it, give acetaminophen or ibuprofen to relieve discomfort (check the label for how much to give and how often).
 Don't give ibuprofen to an infant younger than 6 months old.

-• shows no improvement in 2 or 3 days if treated, or a week if untreated
+• shows no improvement in 2–3 days if treated, or a week if untreated

 • has eye redness that gets worse